pmean/build-website/text/99/bonferroni.md

 > problems as testing multiple outcome measures.
 >
 > There are other approaches that work more efficiently than Bonferroni.
-> Tukey\'s Honestly Significant Difference is the approach I prefer.
+> Tukey's Honestly Significant Difference is the approach I prefer.
 But
 > you also need to be sure that you are truly interested in ALL possible
 > pairwise comparisons.